nathanmarz/storm/examples/storm-starter/README.markdown

 > Note: All following examples require that you run `cd examples/storm-starter` beforehand.

-storm-starter topologies can be run with the maven-exec-plugin.
-For example, to compile and run `WordCountTopology` in local mode, use the command:
+storm-starter topologies which don't use multilang feature can be run with the maven-exec-plugin.
+For example, to compile and run `ExclamationTopology` in local mode, use the command:

-    $ mvn compile exec:java -Dstorm.topology=storm.starter.WordCountTopology
+    $ mvn compile exec:java -Dstorm.topology=storm.starter.ExclamationTopology

 You can also run clojure topologies with Maven: